MahmoodSpewAfsh/Graph-Coloring-Problem-Using-Quantum-Annealer/README.md

 ## Files

-- `generate_qubo.py`: The main Python script that generates the QUBO model for the graph coloring problem.
+- `Graph_Coloring_Problem.ipynb`: The main Python script that generates the QUBO model for the graph coloring problem.

 ## Requirements